The cities of Normandy during the 1944 battles

-The commune of Robehomme in Calvados is located to the west of the marshes of the Dives.
-The Germans who occupy the area belong to the 4th company of the Ost Battalion 642 integrated in the 4th Battalion of the Grenadier-Regiment 736 of the 716.
+The town of Robehomme in Calvados is located west of the marshes of the Dives.
+The Germans occupying the area belong to the 4th Company of the 642 Ost Battalion integrated into the 4th Battalion Grenadier-Regiment 736 of the 716.
 Infantry Division.

-The Allies wanted to secure the left flank of their bridgehead by destroying several bridges over the Dives and Divette rivers and then retreating to the compulsory crossing points by firmly holding them against any German counter-attacks.
-The 3rd Para Brigade of the 6th Airborne Division was in charge of this mission in the early hours of June 6, 1944 and Company B of the 1st Canadian Parachute Battalion was ordered to destroy a bridge over the Divette at Robehomme with the help of sappers.
+The Allies want to secure the left flank of their bridgehead by destroying several bridges on the Dives and Divette rivers and then retreating to the required crossing points holding it firmly against possible German counterattacks.
+The 3rd Para Brigade of the 6th Airborne Division is responsible for the mission in the early hours of 6 June 1944 and B Company 1st Canadian Parachute Battalion receives such an order to destroy a bridge over the Divette Robehomme located with the help of sappers.

-Canadian paratroopers are dropped from 00h57 above the Allied coding zone “V” and west of Varaville.
-The fifth section commanded by Lieutenant Normand Toseland, parachuted about three kilometers from their jump zone, is then guided in the night by a Frenchman to their goal.
-Arrived at deck level, the paratroopers meet Major C. Fuller, commander of company B but no explosives are available, the sappers have not yet arrived with their equipment.
-They decide to wait for them but at three o’clock in the morning, they change plan to accomplish the mission.
-The spirit of initiative then takes over and the Sergeant Poole of the 3rd Parachute Squadron Royal Engineers retrieves the grenades N ° 82 Gammon Bomb of the soldiers in order to create a detonation sufficient to destroy the bridge.
-The explosion damages the lens but does not destroy it.
-The sappers under Lieutenant Jack Inman, delayed by dropping errors and difficulties in crossing the marshes of the Dives, finally manage to reach the bridge shortly before six in the morning and destroy it.
-The paratroopers then retire to Le Mesnil.
+The Canadian parachutists are dropped from 00h57 above the drop zone area coded “V” by the Allies, is located west of Varaville.
+The fifth section commanded by Lieutenant Normand Toseland, parachuted about three kilometers from its drop zone, is then guided in the night by a Frenchwoman to their objective.
+At the bridge, the paratroopers meet Major C. Fuller, commander of the company B but no explosive is available, the sappers not yet arrived with their equipment.
+They decide to wait for them, but at three o’clock in the morning, they change their plan to complete the mission.
+The initiative then takes over and Sergeant Poole of the 3rd Parachute Squadron Royal Engineers retrieves the No. 82 Gammon Bomb grenades from the soldiers to create a detonation sufficient to destroy the bridge.
+The explosion damages the bridge but does not destroy it.
+The engineers on the orders of Lt.
+Jack Inman, delayed by the dropping errors and the difficulties of crossing in the swamps of the Dives, manage finally to reach the bridge shortly before six o’clock in the morning and destroy it.
+The paratroopers then retreat to Le Mesnil.

-In the weeks that followed, the front did not evolve and it was not until the launch of Operation Paddle in August 1944 that the situation changed.
-This offensive directed towards the Seine starts on the night of 16 to 17 August and the No. 4 Commando (1st Special Service Brigade) seizes Robehomme without major fights as of August 17th.
+During the following weeks, the front does not evolve and it was necessary to wait for the launching of the Paddle operation in August 1944 so that the situation changes.
+This offensive directed towards the Seine begins on the night of August 16 to 17 and the No. 4 Commando (1st Special Service Brigade) seizes Robehomme without major fights from August 17.